Waterproofing Systems for Dry Basements

-Areas directly around the immediate perimeter of your home, usually 3' to 6' out from foundation walls is the most important areas to regrade.
+Areas directly around the immediate perimeter of your home, usually 3' to 6' out from foundation walls, are the most critical areas to regrade.

 We remove any landscape material in the area and can reinstall or replace these materials professionally at your request.

-We install compactable soils the can resist settling through the years and complete the work with a solid polywater and weed barrier and decorative rock.
+We install compactable soils the can resist settling through the years.

 Other larger areas away from the home may be regraded with a Bobcat to create a swale to carry water away to a designated area or lower a high spot to allow water to flow out.